CiscoSecurity/sxo-05-security-workflows/docs/content-quality/atomic-best-practices.md

 * Make input variables required if the atomic will fail to function if the variables are left blank.
 * For numeric variables, provide an appropriate default value.
 * Use `Secure Strings` for sensitive values such as API keys, passwords, or other credentials that should be hidden from view.
 * When using date/time stamps, try to use the actual `Date Time` variable type where possible, especially for input and output variables.
-You can always use the `Format Date` and `Parse Date` activities to convert to/from strings.
+You can always use the [`Format Date`]({{ site.baseurl }}/activities/date-time/format-date) and [`Parse Date`]({{ site.baseurl }}/activities/date-time/parse-date) activities to convert to/from strings.
 * We generally recommend avoiding `Tables` for atomic action input and output.
 Creating custom table types is messy and tables don't always scale well.
-It's better to simply return and consume JSON.
+It's better to consume and return JSON if you can.

 **A Note on Global Variables**